 Responding to the Crisis With New Flexibilities in Medicaid

 During the COVID-19 crisis, states have the opportunity to request added flexibilities that can broaden coverage and reduce enrollment documentation.
-For example, states can request a limited period of presumptive Medicaid eligibility (similar to New York’s request after 9/11) or a special enrollment period for exchange plans.
-New Mexico already has taken action, expanding eligibility to its Medical Insurance Pool for COVID-affected individuals who would otherwise not be covered.
-States also can request additional flexibilities related to easing monitoring and documentation burdens and expanding their workforce.
+For example, states can request new flexibilities to support eligibility and enrollment or a special enrollment period for exchange plans.

 How Manatt Can Help: As a trusted advisor to state policymakers, Medicaid agencies, providers and plans on Medicaid regulatory, policy and operational matters, Manatt brings the deep knowledge to support all stakeholders in the Medicaid program as they respond to the impacts of COVID-19.
 Serving as a technical advisor to CMS Medicaid and CHIP Coverage Learning Collaboratives, Manatt supported the development of disaster preparedness toolkits and inventory checklists created to guide effective responses to hurricanes, floods and wildfires.
-Manatt is now advising state Medicaid agencies on how to adapt these proven strategies to the COVID-19 pandemic to ensure timely access to care, address a compromised provider workforce, leverage telehealth to treat Medicaid and CHIP enrollees remotely, and prepare for a diminished state agency workforce.
-Central to our technical assistance support to states are our understanding of and sensitivity to state needs and pressures, and our ability to think strategically and creatively to provide support during times of crisis.
-We also guide health plans on strategies to streamline operations in the event of workforce diminishment, and to transition core Medicaid eligibility and enrollment functions to remote and technology-supported solutions.
+Manatt is now developing an updated set of toolkits and advising state Medicaid agencies on how to adapt these proven strategies to the COVID-19 pandemic to ensure timely access to care, address a compromised provider workforce, leverage telehealth to treat Medicaid and CHIP enrollees remotely, and leverage federal funding to address state fiscal constraints.
+Central to our technical assistance support to states are our understanding of and sensitivity to state needs and pressures, and our ability to think strategically and creatively to provide support during crises.
+We also guide health plans on strategies to streamline operations in the event of workforce diminishment, and to transition core Medicaid eligibility and enrollment functions to remote, technology-supported solutions.

 For More Information: Contact Kinda Serafi, partner, Manatt Health, at firstname.lastname@example.org or 212.790.4625.